cloudify-cosmo/docs.getcloudify.org/content/workflows/creating-your-own-workflow.md

 {{% gsWarning title="Deprecation Notice" %}}
 The `api.EXECUTION_CANCELLED_RESULT` value, which may have been returned from a workflow to signal that it has cancelled sucessfully, is now deprecated.
 Raise the `api.ExecutionCancelled` error instead to indicate such an event.

-See more information in the [migration guide](migrating-from-3.1.html).
 {{% /gsWarning %}}

 {{% gsWarning title="Backwards Compatibility Notice" %}}
 The Graph API will now raise an `api.ExecutionCancelled` error instead of returning the deprecated `api.EXECUTION_CANCELLED_RESULT` in the event of an execution cancellation.
 This means that any workflows which made any additional operations beyond the call to the graph's `execute` method, should now use a *try-finally* clause to be able to perform these additional operations and still raise the approriate error once they're done.

-See more information in the [migration guide](migrating-from-3.1.html).
 {{% /gsWarning %}}

 {{% gsNote title="Note" %}}